brycepj/devbryce-jekyll/_posts/2014-03-14-e-js-event-handler.md

 This is what confused me for the longest time.
 And it's the key to understanding this usage of 'e'.

 When a jQuery event handler (like `.click()` or `.scroll()` or `.resize()` or `.hover()`) fires, jQuery *automatically* passes details about that event to the event handler function.

-Those details are contained in an object (the event object we referred to earlier), and including the name of the element the event occured on (in this case, an element with the id 'myTable'), the type of event that was that fired (in this case, 'click'), the time at which the event occurred, and much much more.
+Those details are contained in an object (the event object we referred to earlier), including the name of the element the event occured on (in this case, an element with the id 'myTable'), the type of event that was that fired (in this case, 'click'), the time at which the event occurred, and much much more.

 So, when we say the jQuery event handler is passed this object automatically, that means all you need to do to access it in your event handler function is reference a parameter called 'event' or 'foo' or 'Cockamemie' or 'e' and refer to it somewhere in the body of the function.